-10th National Maritime Awards Dinner – National Press Club 23 April 2020
+10th National Maritime Awards Dinner in DC – Postponed to April 2021

 The National Maritime Historical Society